AGitmit/Studying_projects/Twitter_clone/Readme.md

 * User posting a tweet.
 * User feed - viewing his tweets, as well as tweets from people the users follows.
 * User deleting a tweet (required to be authenticated)

+#### REST API documentation
+* Using Flask_smorest built in support for OpenAPI (Swagger) UI to automatically generate our API documentation.

 I've used SQLite database for this project, since its a small project is it a good fit, quick to setup, and reliable.
 The authentication system is implementing a JWT token system, a fresh token is mandatory for posting new tweets, deleting the user etc.